-In order to prepare you for the rigorous curriculum that you will be facing during your senior year, I have prepared the following materials to help you gear up for what will be a rather unique experience as we cover organic chemistry, biochemistry, and environmental chemistry during your final year at the Governor's School.
-The fact that you are getting ready for another school year studying even more advanced topics in chemistry tells me that you thrive on challenges, and I will see to it to help you achieve success in your senior year (at least as far as your chemistry class goes) to the best of my abilities.
+In order to prepare you for the rigorous curriculum during your senior year, I have prepared the following materials to help you gear up for what will be a rather unique experience as we cover organic chemistry, biochemistry, and environmental chemistry during your final year at the Governor's School.
+The fact that you are getting ready for another school year studying even more advanced topics in chemistry tells me that you thrive on challenges, and I will do my best to help you achieve success in your chemistry class for your senior year.